pantheon-systems/documentation/source/content/external-libraries.md

 <Tab title="WordPress" id="wp-example">

-Currently, there are no known plugins that implement WKHTMLtoPDF directly.
+Currently, there are no known plugins that implement wkhtmltopdf directly.
 However, you can use the converter by creating a custom plugin or by placing the code within your theme's `functions.php` file.

 If your WordPress site uses Composer, consider the [PHP WkHtmlToPdf](https://github.com/mikehaertl/phpwkhtmltopdf) PHP wrapper.